Ganishaverma19/Ganishaverma19/README.md

 - 🌱 I’m currently learning **JavaScript, React, and Tailwind CSS**.
 - 👯 I’m looking to collaborate on **frontend projects that need clean and modern designs**.
 - 🤔 I’m looking for help with **optimizing frontend performance and animations**.
 - 💬 Ask me about **HTML, CSS, JavaScript, and frontend frameworks**.
-- 📫 How to reach me:
 - 😄 Pronouns: **She/Her**.
 - ⚡ Fun fact: **CSS can create 3D effects without any JavaScript!** 🎨✨